-One of the most striking developmental changes occurring from infancy into childhood is the development of language.
-Can you believe that at 18 months most infants can produce about 50 words, with parents and caregivers playing a significant role during this time in their child’s long-term language accomplishments (such as the ability to express themselves effectively in adulthood) and overall academic success later in life.
+One of the most striking changes that happen from infancy to childhood is the growth of language.
+Can you believe that at 18 months most infants can produce around 50 words?
+Parents play a big role in their child’s long-term language growth.
+This includes the skills to express themselves into adulthood and their academic success later in life.

-In fact, Russian Psychologist Vygotsky (known for his theories of child cognitive development and the benefits of play) argued the development of thought and language go together and our ability to reason is related to how well we communicate and interact.
-Furthermore, our language skills are believed to support other cognitive skills, with researchers suggesting our ‘inner speech’ helps with thought flexibility and the ability to switch between tasks, by allowing us to mentally represent task requirements and keep track of where we are in sequences.
-Our inner voice allows us to mentally track our progress when problem solving.
+In fact, Psychologist Vygotsky (known for theories of how play can grow language) argued that the development of thought and language go together.
+Thus our ability to reason is related to how well we communicate.
+What’s more, our language skills are believed to support other mental skills.
+For example, our ‘inner speech’ helps us keep track and switch between tasks.
+This inner voice also allows us to track our progress when problem solving.
 Overall, playing develops language, which in turn develops our problem solving skills!

 Parent & Infant Play

-As we mentioned above, the frequency and richness of vocalisations during parent-infant interactions are associated with infant language learning.
-The good news is parent-infant play has been linked to developing language in a number of ways:
+As mentioned, the number and richness of parent-infant interactions are linked with language learning.
+The good news is parent-infant play has been linked to language growth in a number of ways:

 - In a baby’s first year, playtime with their parents often includes observing and reacting to their parent’s play.
-However, as they enter their second year, playtime becomes more complex and interactive and communication becomes key as they play together!
+However, in their second year, playtime becomes more interactive and interaction becomes key during play!

-- Playtime offers a uniquely rich opportunity for verbalisations – featuring an abundance of labelling, describing, questioning, conversations sparked by turn-taking and sharing interactions, and the use of gestures!
+- Playtime offers a uniquely rich opportunity for language – having lots of labelling, describing, questioning, conversations sparked by turn-taking and shared interactions etc.

-- Playtime provides an opportunity for both the parent and child to focus on and pay attention to the same objects – while sharing attention, parents use, and encourage their child to use, specific language and gestures regarding the toy they are playing with – what a great way to foster communication skills!
+- Playtime provides an opportunity for both the parent and child to focus on and pay attention to the same objects.
+While doing this, parents use, and show their child to use, language around the toy they are playing with.
+This is a good example of how play can grow language.

-It can be tempting to look for the most technologically advanced toys – those claiming to support language development.
-However, a recent study following infants aged between 10 – 16 months found electronic toys were not associated with better quantity or quality of language in play and that parents speak and respond less when infants play with electronic toys compared with traditional toys and books.
-In fact, there is no current evidence to suggest children this young are able to learn vocabulary from non-human interactions (e.g. electronic toys) or the media (e.g. tv).
+It can be tempting to look for the most ‘advanced’ toys that claim to grow language.
+However, a study following infants aged 10 – 16 months found that electronic toys were not linked with better quantity or quality of language outcomes.
+Moreover, it found that parents speak less when infants play with these toys then with others (such as puzzles).
+In fact, there is no evidence to suggest children this young are able to learn vocabulary from non-human interactions.

 Rather, this study found the best method is to keep it simple!